Anti-tank trench

 Anti-tank trenches, also called anti-tank ditches, are ditches dug into and around fortified positions to hold up the advance of enemy tanks.
 Anti-tank ditches were first used in World War I by Germany in an effort to protect their trenches against the newly developed British and French tanks.
 An anti-tank ditch has to be wide enough and deep enough to prevent a tank from crossing.
 Armies have been known to disguise anti-tank ditches to enable the ditch to disable an enemy tank.
 Anti-tank trenches can be defeated by use of a fascine.
-Anti-tank ditches can also be crossed by use of bridges either laid by armoured vehicles or built over them, they can also be defeated by demolition of each side, using explosives, to make inclines that can be cossed or can be filled in by earth moving equipment.
+Anti-tank ditches can also be crossed by use of bridges either laid by armoured vehicles or built over them, they can also be defeated by demolition of each side, using explosives, to make inclines that can be crossed or can be filled in by earth moving equipment.